"You are one of the most interesting, talented writers I know"A.G.

 "Thanks for your ideas and advice over the last few years."D.M.

-Last week I went to a conference in South Beach.
+A few years ago I went to a conference in South Beach.
 I made reservations for our hotel a few months ago, but I did not make a reservation for the one night we needed at Key West.
 I did not know much about the Keys and didn’t have time to research them before the trip.
 I figured my brother Alex and I would find a hotel when we got there.
 We were traveling without our families, we are very low-maintenance men, and the hotel was our lowest priority.

 We arrived in Miami, rented a car, and headed to the Keys.
 While Alex was driving I was researching our final destination on my iPad.
 It did not take me much time to realize that there is very little to see and do (other than go fishing) on the islands other than Key West, so we needed to stay overnight there.
 And it was four hours away – it’s the largest island and the one furthest one from Miami – so we had plenty of time to find a hotel.